fideloper/Vaprobash/readme.md

 This will install the CouchDB database.

-To create a new databse:
+To create a new database:

 ```bash
 # Execute this command inside the Vagrant box